2012 I have no words for you (except the ones I’m about to write).

 There will come a time, you’ll see, with no more tears.
 And love will not break your heart, but dismiss your fears.
 Get over your hill and see what you find there, with grace in your heart and flowers in your hair. -Mumford & Sons

 Maybe 2013 will be that time, and maybe it won’t, but I can’t lose hope.
 Carrie Bradshaw was right when she said it was hard to walk in a single girl’s shoes.
 Not only do we have to walk alone, but we have to maintain the hope that we won’t walk alone forever.
 I’ve had a hard time choosing movies to watch lately because I’m in a place in my life where I can’t stand happy endings (although it seems everyone around me is getting theirs).
-Maybe it’s because like a fool I though I was going to get mine.
+Maybe it’s because like a fool I thought I was going to get mine.
 Or maybe it’s because I don’t think I believe in them anymore.
 Some of my all time favorite movies are collecting dust because I just can’t face their stories anymore.
 Pretty Woman?
 Hookers never get that lucky in real life.
 Breakfast at Tiffany’s?
 Seriously, where are all of the Paul Varjack’s in the world?
 Where is the man who will love you despite how hard you run from him?
 The Notebook?
 I’d rather shoot myself in the face than watch THAT movie ever again.
 No real love story is like that.
 I found out first hand–loving someone with all you have isn’t enough.

 So, 2013, I’m not asking for you to bring me love.
 I honestly don’t think I could bear it.
 I’m just asking for hope.
 Hope that things will get better.
 Hope that I will be brave enough to forget my previous battle wounds and love again.
 Hope that everything will turn out okay.
 Because I’m learning that without hope, you can have everything in the world and still have nothing.